SubhanRaj/DS-Algo/Queue using Linked List/README.md

  ### EnQueue(): Inserts an element at the rear of the Queue.
  - Queues maintain two data pointers, front and rear.
 Therefore, its operations are comparatively difficult to implement than that of stacks.
-  The following steps should be taken to enqueue (insert) data into a queue − Step 1 − Check if the queue is full.
+  The following steps should be taken to enqueue (insert) data into a queue −

+ Step 1 − Check if the queue is full.<br>
- Step 2 − If the queue is full, produce overflow error and exit.
+ Step 2 − If the queue is full, produce overflow error and exit.<br>
- Step 3 − If the queue is not full, increment rear pointer to point the next empty space.
+ Step 3 − If the queue is not full, increment rear pointer to point the next empty space.<br>
- Step 4 − Add data element to the queue location, where the rear is pointing.
+ Step 4 − Add data element to the queue location, where the rear is pointing.<br>
  Step 5 − return success.

  #### Algorithm for Enqueue operation

     procedure enqueue(data)

     if queue is full
       return overflow
     endif

     rear ← rear + 1
     queue[rear] ← data
     return true

 end procedure

  ### DeQueue(): Removes an element from the front of the Queue.
- - The following steps are taken to perform dequeue operation − Step 1 − Check if the queue is empty.
+ - The following steps are taken to perform dequeue operation − Step 1 − Check if the queue is empty.<br>
-Step 2 − If the queue is empty, produce underflow error and exit.
+Step 2 − If the queue is empty, produce underflow error and exit.<br>
-Step 3 − If the queue is not empty, access the data where front is pointing.
+Step 3 − If the queue is not empty, access the data where front is pointing.<br>
-Step 4 − Increment front pointer to point to the next available data element.
+Step 4 − Increment front pointer to point to the next available data element.<br>
 Step 5 − Return success.
  #### Algorithm for Dequeue operation

     procedure dequeue

     if queue is empty
       return underflow
     end if

     data = queue[front]
     front ← front + 1
     return true

     end procedure